metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `request_hash_policies` (Attributes List) RequestHashPolicies contains a list of hash policies to apply when the'RequestHash' load balancing strategy is chosen.
-If an element of thesupplied list of hash policies is invalid, it will be ignored.
-If thelist of hash policies is empty after validation, the load balancingstrategy will fall back to the default 'RoundRobin'. (see [below for nested schema](#nestedatt--spec--routes--load_balancer_policy--request_hash_policies))
+- `request_hash_policies` (Attributes List) RequestHashPolicies contains a list of hash policies to apply when the 'RequestHash' load balancing strategy is chosen.
+If an element of the supplied list of hash policies is invalid, it will be ignored.
+If the list of hash policies is empty after validation, the load balancing strategy will fall back to the default 'RoundRobin'. (see [below for nested schema](#nestedatt--spec--routes--load_balancer_policy--request_hash_policies))
-- `strategy` (String) Strategy specifies the policy used to balance requestsacross the pool of backend pods.
-Valid policy names are'Random', 'RoundRobin', 'WeightedLeastRequest', 'Cookie',and 'RequestHash'.
-If an unknown strategy name is specifiedor no policy is supplied, the default 'RoundRobin' policyis used.
+- `strategy` (String) Strategy specifies the policy used to balance requests across the pool of backend pods.
+Valid policy names are 'Random', 'RoundRobin', 'WeightedLeastRequest', 'Cookie', and 'RequestHash'.
+If an unknown strategy name is specified or no policy is supplied, the default 'RoundRobin' policy is used.

 <a id="nestedatt--spec--routes--load_balancer_policy--request_hash_policies"></a>
 ### Nested Schema for `spec.routes.load_balancer_policy.request_hash_policies`

 Optional:

-- `hash_source_ip` (Boolean) HashSourceIP should be set to true when request source IP hash basedload balancing is desired.
-It must be the only hash option field set,otherwise this request hash policy object will be ignored.
+- `hash_source_ip` (Boolean) HashSourceIP should be set to true when request source IP hash based load balancing is desired.
+It must be the only hash option field set, otherwise this request hash policy object will be ignored.
-- `header_hash_options` (Attributes) HeaderHashOptions should be set when request header hash based loadbalancing is desired.
-It must be the only hash option field set,otherwise this request hash policy object will be ignored. (see [below for nested schema](#nestedatt--spec--routes--load_balancer_policy--request_hash_policies--header_hash_options))
+- `header_hash_options` (Attributes) HeaderHashOptions should be set when request header hash based load balancing is desired.
+It must be the only hash option field set, otherwise this request hash policy object will be ignored. (see [below for nested schema](#nestedatt--spec--routes--load_balancer_policy--request_hash_policies--header_hash_options))
-- `query_parameter_hash_options` (Attributes) QueryParameterHashOptions should be set when request query parameter hash based loadbalancing is desired.
-It must be the only hash option field set,otherwise this request hash policy object will be ignored. (see [below for nested schema](#nestedatt--spec--routes--load_balancer_policy--request_hash_policies--query_parameter_hash_options))
+- `query_parameter_hash_options` (Attributes) QueryParameterHashOptions should be set when request query parameter hash based load balancing is desired.
+It must be the only hash option field set, otherwise this request hash policy object will be ignored. (see [below for nested schema](#nestedatt--spec--routes--load_balancer_policy--request_hash_policies--query_parameter_hash_options))
-- `terminal` (Boolean) Terminal is a flag that allows for short-circuiting computing of a hashfor a given request.
-If set to true, and the request attribute specifiedin the attribute hash options is present, no further hash policies willbe used to calculate a hash for the request.
+- `terminal` (Boolean) Terminal is a flag that allows for short-circuiting computing of a hash for a given request.
+If set to true, and the request attribute specified in the attribute hash options is present, no further hash policies will be used to calculate a hash for the request.

 <a id="nestedatt--spec--routes--load_balancer_policy--request_hash_policies--header_hash_options"></a>
 ### Nested Schema for `spec.routes.load_balancer_policy.request_hash_policies.header_hash_options`

 Optional:

-- `header_name` (String) HeaderName is the name of the HTTP request header that will be used tocalculate the hash key.
-If the header specified is not present on arequest, no hash will be produced.
+- `header_name` (String) HeaderName is the name of the HTTP request header that will be used to calculate the hash key.
+If the header specified is not present on a request, no hash will be produced.

 <a id="nestedatt--spec--routes--load_balancer_policy--request_hash_policies--query_parameter_hash_options"></a>